Teradata/product-help/IMC/Tickets/SupportTickets.md

-### Support Tickets
+### Support Incidents

-Lists the five highest severity tickets most recently submitted.
-Select a ticket to view its details and post comments.
+Lists the five highest severity incidents most recently submitted.
+Select an incident to view its details and post comments.

-Select **View All** to display all tickets.
+Select **View All** to display all incidents.